microsoft/vscode-spring-initializr/README.md

 ## Feature List

 - Generate a Maven/Gradle Spring Boot project
-- Customize configurations for a new project (language, group id, artifact id, boot version and dependencies)
+- Customize configurations for a new project (language, Java version, group id, artifact id, boot version and dependencies)
 - Search for dependencies
 - Quickstart with last settings
 - Edit Spring Boot dependencies of an existing Spring Boot project